Athozs/hass-additional-ca/README.md

 ## 8. HOW TO REMOVE A PRIVATE CA ?

-To remove your CA, remove or comment CA entry under `additional_ca` domain key in `configuration.yaml`:
+To remove your CA: remove or comment CA entry under `additional_ca` domain key in `configuration.yaml`:

 ```yaml
 # configuration.yaml